chavo1/elastic/elastic-nginx/README.md

 ## Now we need logs to be generated

 - Open a Web browser of your choice, The address of NGINX server will be http://192.168.56.56
-- Now you are on NGINX Welcome and you should generate a logs.
+- Now we need to generate a logs.
 This can be done by typing an address that not exist - for example:

 http://192.168.56.56/whatever